Get insider access

 Wyze Noise-Cancelling Headphones Wireless

 The Anker Soundcore Life Q30 Wireless and the Wyze Noise-Cancelling Headphones Wireless have different strengths, and depending on your usage, you may prefer one over the other.
-The Anker come with a hard case and their adjustable ANC feature can cut down a superior amount of ambient noise around you.
-Their integrated mic also offers a somewhat better overall performance and they have a longer continuous battery life.
-However, the Wyze have an auto-off timer to help conserve battery life and their default sound profile is more neutral, which some users may prefer.
+The Anker come with a hard case, and their adjustable ANC feature can cut down a greater amount of ambient noise around you.
+Their integrated mic also offers a somewhat better overall performance, and they have a longer continuous battery life.
+However, the Wyze have an auto-off timer to help conserve battery life, and their default sound profile is a bit flatter, which some listeners may prefer.

 Razer Opus Wireless 2020

 The Razer Opus Wireless 2020 are better headphones than the Anker Soundcore Life Q30 Wireless.
-The Razer feel better-built, and have a more neutral sound profile right out-of-the-box.
+The Razer feel better-built and have a flatter sound profile right out-of-the-box.
 They can also isolate more noise around you and have an auto-off timer to help conserve battery life when they're not in use.
 However, the Anker offer different settings for their ANC and can be paired with up to two devices at a time.

 Sony WH-XB900N Wireless